50 million people worldwide have dementia, and 60-70% of those have Alzheimer’s.

 - Why the hallucinations?
 Because damage often starts in the visual pathways (and sometimes the frontal lobes).

-- The thinking, memory, movement problems?
+- The thinking, memory, and movement problems?
 Lewy bodies next show up in the cerebral cortex, the limbic system, and the brain stem.

 - And Lewy Bodies can show up in Alzheimer’s.